- Support and training for teaching staff

 Teaching teams using BSL-enabled spaces are strongly encouraged to make use of the various professional development, technical training and self-service resources available.
 Feedback from early adopters of BSL highlighted the learning curve for teaching staff, and the great utility of the below supports and resources in helping BSL teaching teams to adapt to this new modality.

-Join learning designers and technical experts for this introduction to BSL, including approaches to designing activities for BSL sessions, how to use the control panel and camera pre-sets, and tips to effectively bring together the “Zoomies” (remote students) and the “Roomies” (in-class students).
-There will be time for questions at the end of each session.
+BSL Pedagogy workshops are delivered by learning designers and include approaches to designing activities for BSL sessions and tips to effectively bring together the “Zoomies” (remote students) and the “Roomies” (in-class students).

 Check our workshop schedule for upcoming sessions.

 MCSHE is offering a range of BSL and dual delivery professional development workshops for academic staff.
 See the full schedule of workshops and events.